Ric-Lavers/almost-anyone/README.md

 ```
 Easy a that and it worked first time.

+### Search

+Search was very easy to implement by following this guide [Create a Simple Search Form in Rails](http://www.rymcmahon.com/articles/2).
+However the guide only walks through a very simple search, and i'd like to have a few other search options.
+* Search a join table to find by genres
+* Let agents search for promoters via city (requires a new page)
+* search through offers and messages via dates and names.

 ### Cloudinary

 Before posting on Heroku i need cloud storage for my tour and profile images.
 And it need to integrate with shrine. [shrine-cloudinary guide](https://github.com/janko-m/shrine-cloudinary)